-If successful, the Company may have recurring cash inflows from the well from its net revenue interest.
-However, the Company cannot quantify what the cash inflows might be.
+The Company cannot quantify what the cash inflows might be from the well.
 Petrolympic plans to produce the oil from this reservoir for its maximum economic value and subsequently move up the pipe and test other zones encountered during the drilling.